Animal Control & Rescue Services

 The following is some basic information about the City ordinances regarding animals.
 For a complete copy of the animal ordinances, please contact the City Clerk's Office.

 Animals may be impounded by animal control officers for a variety of reasons, the most common being found running at large in violation of the leash law.
-Animals which are impounded are taken to the shelter for safekeeping and held for 5 days to give the owner time to claim them.
+Animals that are impounded are taken to the shelter for safekeeping and held for 5 days to give the owner time to claim them.
 Animals which are not claimed by their owners are evaluated and placed up for adoption as appropriate.

 Confinement (the "Leash Law")